-A retrospective analysis of Trust Hospital Acquired E.coli bloodstream infections identified from June - November 2017 was completed with a total of 61 cases reviewed to identify common themes to influence the Trust's action plan.
-Delivery of this action plan is monitored weekly by the Infection Prevention Senior Sister for the Clinical Surveillance Team and reviewed formally with the Deputy DIPC monthly.
+Delivery of the Trust gram-negative action plan is monitored weekly by the Infection Prevention Senior Sister for the Clinical Surveillance Team and reviewed formally with the Deputy DIPC monthly.
 Progress is shared with Trust IPCC and monitored in Divisional Infection Prevention meetings and presented at CQRM quarterly as per HCAI contractual requirements if required, and also shared with the CCGs Head of Infection Prevention & Control.